 - Never wear a coloured tie and never wear a regular long black tie.
 Leave that look to less informed men!

-- Style is more important than fashion.
+- The style is more important than fashion.

-- The shirt can be either white fabric cotton or cream silk, both with turn down collar and ideally should have collar stiffeners.
+- The shirt can be either white fabric cotton or cream silk, both with turndown collar and ideally should have collar stiffeners.

-- The front of the shirt should be marcella or pleated with eyelets for studs.
+- The front of the shirt should be Marcella or pleated with eyelets for studs.